DEI-Glossar

 Measures to promote disadvantaged groups.
 Aims at equal opportunities.
 Important for correcting historical injustices.

-Mixing different age groups in teams and organizations.
-Use experiences and fresh perspectives.
+Mix different age groups in teams and organizations.
+Leverages experiences and fresh perspectives.
 Promotes intergenerational learning.

 >> Allyship:

-Support and solidarity from allies in marginalized groups.
-Actively campaigns against discrimination.
-Promotes shared commitment to justice.
+Support and solidarity with allies in marginalized groups.
+Actively fight against discrimination.
+Promote shared commitment to justice.

 >> Anti-Discrimination Policies:

-Policies against discrimination in the workplace and in society.
+Policies against discrimination in the workplace and society.
 Protect marginalized groups.
 Promote a respectful environment.

 >> Cognitive Diversity:

 Different thinking styles and problem-solving approaches.
-Increases the ability to innovate.
+Increases innovation capacity.
 Promotes creative solutions.

 >> Cultural Awareness:

-Sensitivity and knowledge of cultural differences.
-Promotes respectful interactions.
-Important for global cooperation.
+Sensitivity and knowledge of cultural differences promotes respectful interactions.
+Important for global collaboration.

 >> Cultural Competence: